arktekk/rest-workshop/README.md

 Arktekk's REST Workshop
 =======================

 This material is a two day workshop on REST.
-It is divided into three areas:
+It is divided into three
+areas: slides for an instructor, exercises for the participants and instructor's notes.

-* Slides that cover the theoretical aspects of REST and HTTP.
-They form the basis for discussions and individual work.
+The slides cover the theoretical aspects of REST and HTTP.
+They form the basis for discussions and exercises.
-* Exercies that goes with each slide set.

-  Each exercise has two directories: _start_ is where you as a participant should start to solve each exercise. _solution_ contains a complete solution for the exercise.
-There is also a README file that describe the exercise in detail.
+Exercises for getting hands on with REST and HTTP.
+The exercises are practical and directly useful afterwards.
+The exercises takes you from a basic "RPC over HTTP" application to a good HTTP component.

+There is a whole lot of information on what REST and is and is not, but we're trying to introduce you to REST through a practical examples and exercises.
+As REST is not a single architecture but rather an architectonic style, we can only show you some ways to use this style.
+We're doing this through discussions during and after the presentations.
+You'll try yourself in the exercises.

 Participant Requirements
 ========================